sh1boot/sh1boot.github.io/_posts/2026-08-14-cisc-v-packet-structure.md

 The intent is to make a minimal implementation possible which can decode the first slot easily while simultaneously reformatting the packet to expose the B slot for interpretation by the same decoder on the next step.
-But also to make things more digestible for wide multi-issue implementations.
+But also to make compressed code more digestible for wide, multi-issue implementations.

+Not to imply that performance cores _want_ compressed code.
+Merely that if they're stuck with it as a compatibility constraint then it shouldn't be so painful.

 It's still not a fully defined thing.
 Just a thought experiment gone a little too far.